Ten trends today that every fintech must recognise

 Remember when we were all worried that robots were going to take over?
 They already have: we just need to use them to our full advantage – and that means using AI to interrogate the data lake.

 Bob Lord, Chief Digital Officer at IBM says, “Banks are sitting on mountains of data and they need to leverage it to survive in the future.
 With so much data available within the industry, we must work together to analyse the data and act on it.
-Data will be the key to the payments evolution.”
+Data will be the key to the evolution of the payments.”

 AI will not only study your banking habits; it will interrogate multiple data sources to make: